 It is advisable to use an email marketing platform like Moosend or Mailchimp that allows sending newsletters to a large group of people without trouble and most importantly lets you measure important stats like open rates and clickthroughs.

 Below you’ll find 8 easy steps that you can follow to create a professional newsletter for your business.

 Checkpoint #1: Log into Your Email Marketing Software

 The first thing you need to do to make a newsletter is to log into your email client.
 Then, you need to access the email editor in order to start creating your newsletter.

 When you do that, you’ll have two different options, either build an email newsletter from scratch or choose one of the available email templates.

 In our case, we’ll choose a pre-made template since it will both save you time and allow you to focus on making the perfect newsletter design.

-If you want to try out Moosend’s intuitive drag-and-drop editor, you can do this by signing up for a free account.
+If you want to check out Moosend’s intuitive drag-and-drop editor, you can do this by signing up for a free account.